Spotlight back on Thai suitor after Heineken hikes Tiger brewer bid

 The stage is now set for the casting of the crucial F&N shareholder vote, the date for which is yet to be determined.

-The world's third-biggest brewer just needs 51 percent of F&N shareholders to vote in its favor to get the transaction over the line.
+The world's third-biggest brewer just needs 51 percent of F&N shareholders to vote in its favour to get the transaction over the line.

-Japanese brewer Kirin (2503.T), which indirectly owns part of APB through its 14.9 percent stake in F&N, has remained quiet during the battle, so the focus has returned to ThaiBev, and whether it accepts or resists Heineken's latest bid.
+Japanese brewer Kirin, which indirectly owns part of APB through its 14.9 percent stake in F&N, has remained quiet during the battle, so the focus has returned to ThaiBev, and whether it accepts or resists Heineken's latest bid.

 The composition of F&N's shareholder register makes it hard to predict if Heineken's upped bid is a slam dunk.
 Adding to the complexity is ThaiBev's stated interest and ability to buy more F&N shares and its financial muscle to hold out for an even higher offer.